-- Multiple PHI Check the box if the job should run all Profile Expressions against the result set instead of finding the first matching Profile Expression.
-With this option, the Profiler report will indicate all matching Profile expressions and if multiple Profile Expressions match, will assign the default Multiple PHI masking algorithm. - Profile Sets The name of the Profile Set to use.
+- Multiple Profiler Expression Check By default, the profiler stops testing Profiler Expressions on a column or data value after the first expression matches.
+Check this box if the job should check all Profiler Expressions.
+If multiple Profiler Expressions match, the Profiler report will indicate multiple matches and the algorithm specifid by the DefaultMultiphiAlgorithm application setting will be assigned. - Profile Sets The name of the Profile Set to use.
 A Profile Set is a set of Profile Expressions (for example, a set of financial expressions). - Comments (optional) Add comments related to this job. - Email (optional) Add e-mail address(es) to which to send status messages.
 Separate addresses with a comma (,). - 4.
 When you are finished, click Save.